 DurationDepending on what the student applies for: 3, 3.5 or 3+1 years (or Part-time equivalent)

-This competition funded studentship is available to UK and European students only.
+This competition funded studentship is available to UK, European and International students.
 Studentships are awarded on the basis of the academic excellence of both the candidate and the research proposal.

 Funding sourceUniversity of Surrey and Techne